Wednesday, June 21, 2023

 Ridgefield is joining over 1000 cities worldwide for a live, free musical celebration throughout the town.
 Sign up to participate as an Artist or Venue.
-Come join the fun!!
+Join the fun!

 What is Make Music Ridgefield?